RobMink/Babybelt/README.md

 •	Mostly 3d printed

-•	Belt is laminated – paper-carpet tape-cotton
+•	Belt is iron on cloth on fabric

 •	Runs on Marlin